brown-palm/csci2470_f25/about.md

 - Office hour: By appointment
 - Classroom: CIT 101 (Will change on the 3rd week)

-_In-class participation is required unless otherwise approved by the instructor._
+_In-class participation is **required** unless otherwise approved by the instructor._
-_Zoom link can be found in [course syllabus](https://docs.google.com/document/d/1ZD1yleR2QLsaJ1jIQ0M8NpKjzQquiVc3emE0F1cFzik/edit?usp=sharing)._
+_Zoom link can be found in the [course syllabus](https://docs.google.com/document/d/1ZD1yleR2QLsaJ1jIQ0M8NpKjzQquiVc3emE0F1cFzik/edit?usp=sharing)._
 _Lectures will be recorded for asynchronous viewing, and livestreamed for students auditing._

 ## About